The Official Site of the Standard for Clinicians’ Interview in Psychiatry (SCIP)

 filler@godaddy.com

-The SCIP is the only diagnostic tool that has 18 inherent rating scales for the following domains: generalized anxiety, obsessions, compulsions, posttraumatic stress, depression, mania, delusions, hallucinations, disorganized thoughts, aggression, negative symptoms, alcohol use, drug use, attention deficit, hyperactivity, anorexia, binge-eating, and bulimia.
-Each of the SCIP rating scales takes no more 2-5 minutes to complete by the clinician.
-The SCIP is the only diagnostic interview designed for psychiatrists to use in real clinical settings.
-The SCIP was designed to be a measurement-based care (MBC) tool and is compatible with electronic health records (EHR).
-The SCIP rating scales meet the criteria for MBC because they are efficient, reliable, valid, reflect how clinicians assess psychiatric disorders, and relevant to decision-making.
+The SCIP is the only diagnostic tool with 18 inherent rating scales for the following domains: anxiety, obsessions, compulsions, posttraumatic stress, depression, mania, delusions, hallucinations, disorganized thoughts, aggression, negative symptoms, alcohol use, drug use, attention deficit, hyperactivity, anorexia, binge-eating, and bulimia.
+Each SCIP rating scale takes only 2-5 minutes for a clinician to complete.
+Designed specifically for psychiatrists to use in real clinical settings, the SCIP functions as a measurement-based care (MBC) tool and is compatible with electronic health records (EHR).
+The SCIP rating scales meet MBC criteria because they are efficient, reliable, valid, reflect how clinicians assess psychiatric disorders, and are relevant to decision-making.
+Additionally, 15 self-administered versions of the SCIP scales have been developed for adult symptom domains.
+The SCIP is the only diagnostic interview that reliably measures 230 symptoms and signs of

-The SCIP is the only instrument designed to produce three types of output: numeric data for symptoms/signs and their severity, dimensional scores for 18 clusters of symptoms (generalized anxiety, obsessions, compulsions, posttraumatic stress, depression, mania, delusions, hallucinations, disorganized thoughts, aggression, negative symptoms, alcohol use, drug use, attention deficit, hyperactivity, anorexia, binge-eating, and bulimia), and disorder categories according to the to the Diagnostic and Statistical Manual (DSM) and International Classification of Disease (ICD) criteria.
+The SCIP is the only instrument designed to produce three types of output: numeric data for symptoms and their severity, dimensional scores for 18 clusters of symptoms (generalized anxiety, obsessions, compulsions, post-traumatic stress, depression, mania, delusions, hallucinations, disorganized thoughts, aggression, negative symptoms, alcohol use, drug use, attention deficit, hyperactivity, anorexia, binge-eating, and bulimia), and disorder categories according to the Diagnostic and Statistical Manual (DSM) and